deciduously/music/post.md

 pretty_assertions = "0.6"
 ```

+Cargo has auto-created a file at `src/lib.rs` to define your library, but hold on - we're doing TDD.
 Before we do anything else at all, create a new file at `src/test.rs` to hold our test module:

 ```rust
 use super::*;